Struggling with a cracked voice?

 Unfortunately, this actually makes the problem worse, since increasing the rate at which you breathe will only increase your heart rate and add to your stress.
 This type of breathing is no good for singers.

 As a vocalist, you need to have your airways nice and open in order to get the best out of your voice.
-Keep reading to find out how you can use breathing techniques to get your voice back!
+And the problem is even worse with certain advanced techniques, like growl singing.
+Keep reading to find out how you can use breathing techniques to get your voice back, if you do ever lose it!

 Unfortunately, we as humans don’t have much control over when and how we get ill.
 Typical illness such as a sore throat, a cough, a cold, the flu, and other common but more seriousness illnesses such as glandular fever and tonsillitis all prevent our vocal cords from properly functioning.